Rae Was Raiders' Insurance Policy in 1976-77

 But he was there when the Raiders needed him in 1976 and that’s all you can ask of a backup.

-The Raiders later had a great reserve quarterback, Jim Plunkett, who wasn’t the starter at the start of the 1980 and 1983 seasons, but ended up leading the Silver and Black to victories in Super Bowls XV and XVIII.
+The Raiders later had a great reserve quarterback, Jim Plunkett, who wasn’t the starter at the start of the 1980 and 1983 seasons but led the Silver and Black to victories in Super Bowls XV XVIII.

 But that’s another story.